-Health practitioners have good reason to encourage consumption of fish and seafood.
-The omega-3 fatty acid rich, low saturated fat protein has been shown to have numerous benefits for cardiovascular health and inflammatory conditions.
-As we consume more of this protein we need to start looking at the sustainability of these recommendations.
+Health practitioners have good reasons to encourage the consumption of fish and seafood.
+These foods are rich in omega-3 fatty acids, low in saturated fat, high in protein, and has been shown to have numerous benefits for cardiovascular health and inflammatory conditions.
+As we consume more of this desirable protein we need to start looking at the sustainability of these recommendations.
 Up to 35% of Australian seafood comes from aquacultures, (fish farms) including prawns, oysters, tuna and salmon.
 What do we need to know about fish farms to ensure we are making the most sustainable option?

 How Fish Farms Affect Our Health

-Damage to coastlands, affecting biodiversity and reducing mangroves, coastal wetlands and coral reefs is another concern.
-Of even greater distress is the water pollution caused by farm wastes such as uneaten fish food and excrement (which may contain antibiotics) passing out to the open ocean.
+Aquaculture can lead to damage to our coastlands, affecting biodiversity and reducing mangroves, coastal wetlands and coral reefs.
+Of even greater distress is the water pollution caused by fish farm wastes such as uneaten fish food and excrement, which may contain antibiotics, which are passed out to the open ocean.

 When farmed fish escape there is also the risk of spreading disease or interbreeding with wild fish, causing genetic pollution of the wild species and potentially reducing their ability to survive.
 In Norway studies have shown that a large number of wild salmon are dying from sea lice infestations they contracted when migrating past salmon farms.

 - Wild-caught scallops are often fished using seafloor dredges or trawls which are invasive and damaging and result in significant bycatch.
-Choose farmed over wild.
+Choose farmed over wild scallops.

-- Wild abalone is also fished using methods that have significant impact on local ecosystems.
-Choose farmed over wild.
+- Wild abalone is also fished using methods that have a significant impact on local ecosystems.
+Choose farmed over wild abalone.

 - Oysters and mussels are filter feeders, gaining nutrients from microalgae and other plant matter in the water around them and therefore don’t require any extra feed.
-Both are good choices with little environmental impact.
+Both farmed oysters and mussels are good choices with little environmental impact.